Allison Grace Williams, FAIA

 Williams established AGWms_studio in 2017.
 It is built on her history as a respected team leader who enlists the power of ideas and design thinking as creative tools in mission-strategic problem solving.
 Her clients have included corporations, institutions and other design professionals at critical moments in their creative process, defining issues, articulating and prioritizing choices, filtering and consolidating ideas.
 Williams partners with them to imagine impactful concepts and synergistic design solutions as their narrative toward shaping a positive future.

 In addition to design consulting and pro bono efforts, Williams is an adjunct lecturer at Stanford University, a frequent keynote speaker, and academic lecturer, in a tapestry of continued design practice.
-Most recently she served as a juror for the AIA's Committee on The Environment, 2019 COTE Top Ten Design Awards and for The 2019 Architecture at Zero Design Competition.
+Most recently she delivered the keynote address at the 2019 NOMA Conference in Brooklyn NY, served as a juror for the AIA's Committee on The Environment, 2019 COTE Top Ten Design Awards and juried The 2019 Architecture at Zero Design Competition.

 In 2018, Williams was awarded The Norma Sklarek Award in Architecture by the AIACC (AIACC - 2018 Norma Sklarek Award).